Welcome to today's edition of the Rush 24-7 podcast.

 And still, the oil flowed into the Gulf.

-On Monday, April 26th, the president appeared in a video, which was a rather stunning racist appeal to blacks and Latinos for their votes as no member.
+On Monday, April 26th, the president appeared in a video, which was a rather stunning racist appeal to blacks and Latinos for their votes as No Member.

 On Tuesday, April 27th, while the oil continued to flow, Obama continued his bashing of Arizona, calling their immigration law, which mirrors federal law, saying it was poorly conceived.

-On Wednesday, April 28th, as the oil continued to flow, and we were told that it was twice as bad as we thought it was.
+On Wednesday, April 28th, as the oil continued to flow, and we were told that it was twice as bad as we thought it was, Obama bashed judges that followed the Constitution.

-President Barack Obama, preparing to make his second nominee to the Supreme Court, warned Wednesday of a conservative brand of judicial activism in which the courts are often not showing appropriate deference to the decision of a lawmakers.
+President Barack Obama, preparing to make his second nominee to the Supreme Court, warned Wednesday of a conservative brand of judicial activism in which the courts are often not showing appropriate deference to the decision of lawmakers.

 And still the oil flowed.